Why Chaining is Cruel

 - Are tethered dogs otherwise treated well?

-- But how else can people confine dogs?
+- How else can people confine dogs?

-dogs are perfectly happy living inside with regular walks.
+and their dogs are perfectly happy living inside with regular walks.

 - Should chaining or tethering ever be allowed?

-To become well-adjusted companion animals, dogs should interact regularly with people and other animals, and should receive regular exercise.
+To become well-adjusted companion animals, dogs should interact regularly with

 - If a dog is chained or tethered for a period of time, can it be done humanely?